openshift/hypershift/docs/content/how-to/performance-profiling.md

 ## Steps

 1. Create a ConfigMap which contains a valid `PerformanceProfile` manifest and reference it in a NodePool.
-   The example `PerformanceProfile` manifests defines many profiling parameters like which cpus could be used for workload pods or which ones only for house keeping activities, also enforce a `single-numa-node` topology, etc.
+   The example `PerformanceProfile` manifest defines several parameters like how to partition your CPUs into housekeeping and workload partitions, what topology policy to use, and more.
    Save this ConfigMap as `perfprof-1.yaml`.

     ```yaml